braincap/WebDevLearnings/README.md

     <Period />
   </Clock>
  ```
+ * ReactRouter activates components based on currect path.
+For `path='/'`, `{Main}` component is always ALWAYS activated.
+This can be used for Header/Footer. `IndexRoute` is activated when no other `Route` is activated
+ * `{Main}` is reponsible to display its child routes.
+Hence main component should have `{this.props.children}` in it
+ * Basic idea: At any one point of time, one path/route is activated.
+The component in that route becomes the only "children" of {Main} and thus is displayed

  * If a component doesn't have any state, it can also be declared as a "Stateless Functional Component"
 ```javascript
  function HelloWorld (props) {